gbmhunter/blog/content/programming/microcontrollers/psoc/components/_index.md

 The only work around I know of is to modify the PSoC I2C component (not nice, I know!) and add an upper-bound to the number of iterations of the `while()` loops.

-{{< figure src="/images/2013/03/psoc-i2c-api-with-upper-bounds-on-while-loops-annotated.png" width="857px" caption="An screenshot of an edited version of the PSoC I2C API with added upper-bounds on the number of while() loop iterations."  >}}
+{{< img src="psoc-i2c-api-with-upper-bounds-on-while-loops-annotated.png" width="857px" caption="An screenshot of an edited version of the PSoC I2C API with added upper-bounds on the number of while() loop iterations."  >}}

 Note that 5 new timeout error responses (e.g. `` `$INSTANCE_NAME`_MSTR_ERR_TIMEOUT_SEND_STOP ``) have been added as macros so the user code can determine if a timeout has occurred.